Assault Landings at Salerno

 R.A.F.
 Beach Units involved in Operation Avalanche

 Wing Commander George, the Senior Movements Staff Officer, found himself a place on an L.C.I. so that he could land early to meet the R.A.F. units coming ashore.
-He landed at 5 a.m., only half an hour after the first of the assault troops.
+He landed in the ROGER sector at 5 a.m., only half an hour after the first of the assault troops.

-Apart from some Beach Balloon personnel who were early arrivals, the first R.A.F. units he met were Nos.
+The first R.A.F. personnel he met were No. 6 Beach Balloon Detachment, who had been early arrivals.
+Later, he met Nos.
 68 and 69 Beach Units, joined under the command of Squadron Leader Dickie Denvil, disembarking from an L.S.T. at around 1 p.m.
 He borrowed a jeep from them (until his own arrived) so that he could begin touring round, visiting the R.A.F. units and doing his best to help everything go smoothly.

 On the first day the beaches and Salerno Bay were shelled almost without pause and shelling continued throughout the first week during which time the Allied forces were contained within a small area, with the dumps of the beach maintenance area intermingled with artillery batteries, camps, headquarters and hospitals of the Divisions they were supplying.